 | 🐝 Bee | Legendary | 9.00% | ✅ VERIFIED |

 Open Common Eggs if you are hunting for Raccoon, Golden Dragonfly, or a steady supply of Frogs and Bunnies for early game.
-The 0.24 percent Raccoon rate is brutal, but the Common Egg is the only egg that can produce one.
+The 0.2 percent Raccoon rate is brutal, but the Common Egg is the only egg that can produce one.
 Open Epic Eggs if you want Unicorn, the strongest mutation pet in GAG2.
-A 30 percent Unicorn rate is exceptionally generous compared to anything in GAG1.
+A 30 percent Unicorn rate is exceptionally generous.
+Big, Rainbow, and Mega Eggs are not something you choose to open, they are rewards you earn through active guild participation, and they always produce a variant pet worth keeping.

 Grow a Garden 2 introduces two variant tiers that multiply a pet's ability effect.
 These variants are rolled independently on every pet spawn and every egg hatch, and they can stack with the Rainbow variant that appears only during Rainbow Moon.
 The variant system is the primary long-term chase mechanic in GAG2.